Topic: We Are All Data Managers.

 Join our colleague Peter Mirus at Build Consulting in August as he discusses the fundamental skills and mindset you need to be a better manager of data and a more valued employee to your nonprofit organization.

-In a special half hour format he’ll spend 15 minutes on the presentation and the remainder of the time answering your questions.
+In a special half hour format he spends 15 minutes on the presentation and the remainder of the time answering questions.

 We are all data managers

 In ways both large and small, every person working at a nonprofit shares some data management responsibility.
 Whether you are in Development, Communications, Programs, Finance, HR, IT, the Executive Office, or any other department, you’ve got to manage data effectively.